 ESL Investments, Inc. and its affiliates (collectively, "ESL"), entered into an agreement with AutoZone dated as of June 25, 2008 (the "ESL Agreement"), in which ESL agreed to appear at each meeting of the stockholders of the Company and at each adjournment or postponement thereof, or otherwise cause all shares of AutoZone common stock owned by ESL to be counted as present for the purpose of establishing a quorum.
-ESL also agreed to vote its shares of AutoZone common stock in excess of certain thresholds in the same proportion as shares not owned by ESL are actually voted.
-At this Annual Meeting, the applicable percentage threshold is 40% of the then outstanding common stock; thereafter, the percentage threshold will be 37.5% as long as the Agreement remains in effect.
+ESL also agreed to vote its shares of AutoZone common stock in excess of 37.5% of the then-outstanding common stock in the same proportion as shares not owned by ESL are actually voted.

-Under the terms of the ESL Agreement, the Company agreed to take certain actions with regard to the size and composition of the Board of Directors, including appointment to the Board of two directors identified by ESL who were reasonably acceptable to a majority of the members of the Nominating and Corporate Governance Committee of the Board and were "independent" under the Company's Corporate Governance Principles and the rules of the New York Stock Exchange.
-William C. Crowley and Robert R. Grusky were identified by ESL and were appointed to the Board in accordance with the ESL Agreement and approved by AutoZone's shareholders at AutoZone's 2008 Annual Meeting.
+Under the terms of the ESL Agreement, the Company agreed to take certain actions with regard to the size and composition of the Board of Directors, including considering the potential appointment to the Board of two directors identified by ESL who were reasonably acceptable to a majority of the members of the Nominating and Corporate Governance Committee of the Board and were "independent" under the Company's Corporate Governance Principles and the rules of the New York Stock Exchange.
+William C. Crowley and Robert R. Grusky were identified by ESL and were appointed to the Board in accordance with the ESL Agreement in 2008 and have been re-elected by AutoZone's stockholders at each AutoZone Annual Meeting since that time.
 Both Messrs.
-Crowley and Grusky have been renominated for election at this Annual Meeting.
+Crowley and Grusky have been nominated for re-election at this Annual Meeting.